-Supplier will be held responsible to cover any additional freight costs incurred because of supplier's lack of quality and/or delivery performance.
-This requirement is stated in AAM's Terms and Conditions, attached to every purchase order.
-Excess transportation costs will be accumulated in the PRR and charged to the supplier for any costs exceeding the planned routing cost (including but not limited to detention, expedites, trucks ordered not used fees that were created due to suppliers related shipping performance issues, team costs, etc.
+The supplier will be held responsible for any additional freight costs incurred due to supplier's quality and/or delivery performance.
+This requirement is stated in AAM's Terms and Conditions attached to every purchase order.
+Excess transportation costs will be accumulated in the PRR and charged to the supplier.
+All premium transportation expenses outside of the normal routing must be preapproved by AAM SCM and have an assigned Authorized Excess Transportation Costs (AETC) number.